 Feeling anxious or stressed is part of everyday life, however, when your anxious feelings start to interfere with daily functioning it could be something more serious.
 Rather than being a normal, anxiousness that leads you to feel frightened, distressed, or uneasy for no reason could be symptoms of an anxiety disorder.
 Left untreated, an anxiety…Details

 One year ago, Rob’s life changed forever.
 He was at a crossroads and needed to decide who he was and what he wanted to define his life.
 Fear that he would never change consumed him.

 Although global suicide rates have declined nearly a third since 1990, they are on the rise in the United States.
 According to data released in June 2019 from the Centers for Disease Control and Prevention (CDC), US suicide rates are at their highest level since World War II.
 Rates have increased an average 1% a…Details

 By: Michelle Quilter, PsyD, CASAC Frequently, individuals that struggle with substance use disorders battle societal stigma and array of misconceptions about addiction in general, often causing a barrier for seeking treatment.
 There is progress being made to reduce societal judgment and clarify the myths surrounding substance use disorders.
 Unfortunately, this progress is happening slowly while…Details

 Just over 7% of US adults have had at least one major depressive episode in the past year.
 While this number is high, what is even more surprising is that the number of Millennial’s suffering from depression is on the rise.

 We are recognizing National Prevention Week, an annual health observance dedicated to increasing the awareness of. and action around, mental health and substance use disorders.
 Each year different themes are included to focus on major substance use and mental health topics.
-One them is Preventing Prescription and opioid misuse.
-Thinking about this theme, let’s take…Details
+One of them is Preventing Prescription and opioid misuse.
+Thinking about this theme, let’s…Details